petr-kalinin/progtexts2/python_basics_en/5_float.rst

 Similarly, if we need to check ``if x >= y``, then we should write ``if x >= y - eps`` or ``if x > y - eps``.
-(Note that it doesn't matter whether to write strict or non—strict inequality, as the probability that it will be exactly ``x == y - eps`` is very small, again, due to the errors.
+(Note that it doesn't matter whether to write strict or non-strict inequality, as the probability that it will be exactly ``x == y - eps`` is very small, again, due to the errors.
 Highly likely it will be either more or less.
-Moreover, if it turned out that exactly ``x == y - eps``, it means that we chose an inappropriate ``eps``, because we failed to separate the situation "the numbers ``x`` and ``y`` are equal" and the situation "the numbers are not equal".
-See more on this below in the section about the choice of `eps`.)
+Moreover, if it turned out that exactly ``x == y - eps``, it means that we chose an inappropriate ``eps``, because we failed to distinguish the situation "the numbers ``x`` and ``y`` are equal" and the situation "the numbers are not equal".
+See more on this below in the section about the choice of ``eps``.)

 The condition ``if x > y`` has to be modified as well, because it is important to us (see below for more details)